Essential oils for bed bugs? Make a list of natural treatments for bed bugs.

 6. Bed Bug Powders

 Toxicity: Many of the commonly used bed bug powders are safe for humans and animals.
-Be sure to buy non-toxic powders because they don’t present to healthy risk to your kids and pets.
+Be sure to buy non-toxic powders because they don’t present to your kids and pets’ health risk.

 Durability: Most bed bug powders tend to have a long residual activity.
 So, when you apply the powder, it can kill bed bugs for a long depending on the brand.
 For instance, diatomaceous earth kills bed bugs for a long time if kept dry and as long as it’s not swept.